 In today’s day and age, the situation stays in limbo.
 The harsh, orthodox and antiquated educative techniques have neither evolved nor do they show the faintest hope of change.

 Most optimists (who obviously spent their time in expensive boarding schools) would claim that the fact the commission has managed to frame such a charter should probably suffice for now- no matter when exactly this charter is sanctioned and enforced, the hope that it offers should bring some relief to students all across the country.

-Realists and Skeptics like me on the other hand would quickly compile a list of provisos and complications that would render this charter absolutely impotent.
+Realists and Skeptics like me on the other hand would quickly compile a list of provisos that would render this charter absolutely impotent.
 And would call this decision an exemplification of some other crucial mistakes the educational department has made.

 Boys were frequently beaten up with rulers, hands and chalk pieces.
 The teachers were fond of slapping students, pinching their cheeks, twisting their ears, thumping their backs or getting hold of their collars.
-Girls were thrown out every second day for not being able to comprehend a lesson.
+Girls were thrown out every second day for not being able to keep up with a lesson.
 The principal or any other substitute would storm down the corridors, ask for leave letters, shout and scream, hurl curses and generally draw attention to mundane matters like facial expressions and parents’ numbers.
 Students were made to stand under the sun, in rows outside classrooms, in the middle of courtyards or on the assembly stage in front of the whole school.

 Schools don’t even have a common tribunal where cases of abuse can be reported.
-From what platform, therefore, is this section being enforced?
+From what dais, therefore, is this section being enforced?
 In what territory will guilty persons be charged with an offence?
 Will there be an inquiry when rules are broken by teachers and administrative officials?
-Will obsolete traditions like daily inspections and excellent grades be suspended because they’re cruel and psychologically damaging to the children?
+Will obsolete traditions like daily inspections and excellent grades be suspended because they’re arbitrative and psychologically damaging to the children?